Jack O'Lantern (Marvel Comics): Steven Mark Levins

 Following his defeat, Levins was recruited to serve as part of the Thunderbolts hero-hunting squad during the "Civil War" storyline.
-While pursuing Spider-Man through the Manhattan sewers alongside the Jester, Levins was killed when the Punisher shot Levins in the head, killing him instantly.
-However, death would not be the end of Levins's story.
-His headless corpse was reanimated and possessed by a fragment of Lucifer's soul.
-He now exhibits the ability to detach, levitate and explode his head (now replaced with a real life pumpkin) among other powers.
-However, the Ghost Rider was able to exorcise him by ripping his heart from his chest, setting it aflame and putting it back in his chest, causing it to explode inside.
+While pursuing Spider-Man through the Manhattan sewers alongside the Jester, Levins was killed by the Punisher.
+However, Levins is later reanimated and possessed by a fragment of Lucifer's soul.
+He now exhibits the ability to detach, levitate and explode his head, among other powers.
+However, the Ghost Rider was able to exorcise him by ripping his heart from his chest, setting it aflame, and putting it back in his chest, causing it to explode inside.

 During the "Dark Reign" storyline, Levins was among the dead characters seen in Erebus by Hercules.
 He was later seen on Pluto's jury (alongside Abomination, Armless Tiger Man, Artume, Heinrich Zemo, Commander Kraken, Iron Monger, Kyknos, Nessus, Orka, Scourge of the Underworld, and Veranke) for Zeus' trial.

-During the "Dead No More: The Clone Conspiracy" storyline, Levins's Jack O'Lantern form was among the characters that were cloned by the Jackal.
+During the "Dead No More: The Clone Conspiracy" storyline, Levins's Jack O'Lantern form was among the characters who were cloned by the Jackal.
 He got involved in a fight with the other cloned villains, causing the Prowler's clone to break it up.

 Jack O'Lantern later battled Deadpool after stealing 20 million dollars from the Queen Kathleen gambling ship owned by Tombstone.

 Jack O'Lantern later led a similar gang called the Jack O'Lanterns.
 When four of the Jack O'Lanterns turned out to be sleeper agents working for Finisher and Chameleon, Levins helped to contain the rampage by fighting the Jack O'Lanterns.